deepset-ai/haystack/proposals/text/3558-embedding_retriever.md

   embeddings.
 We are currently employing a kludge of using Retrievers which is quite counter-intuitive and confusing for our users.

 - EmbeddingEncoder classes might sound overly complicated, especially with a distinguishing mechanism name pre-appended (i.e CohereEmbeddingEncoder).
-Therefore, we'll adopt <some-mechanism>Embedder naming scheme, i.e. CohereEmbedder, SentenceTransformerEmbedder and so on.
+Therefore, we'll adopt <specific>Embedder naming scheme, i.e. CohereEmbedder, SentenceTransformerEmbedder and so on.

   # Detailed design

-- Our new EmbeddingRetriever would still wrap the underlying encoding mechanism in the form of _BaseEmbeddingEncoder. _BaseEmbeddingEncoder still needs to implement methods:
+- Our new EmbeddingRetriever would still wrap the underlying encoding mechanism in the form of _BaseEmbedder. _BaseEmbedder still needs to implement methods:
 	- embed_queries
 	- embed_documents